blockchain-art/measure_store_r/README.md

 # measure_store_r
 ## Installation

-Add the following to the top of your R file
+Add the following to the top of your R file:
 ```
 library(devtools)
 install_github('blockchain-art/measure_store_r')